web3privacy/web3privacy/Market overview/Ethereum Ecosystem/Readme.md

 ## Important note
 Later on DB will be re-organized within Ethereum-centric (build on solidity), ETH-centric (DeFi allowing to bridge, swap ETH) & EVM-comatible or multichain projects.
 Segmentation will help to split "native" projects & broader actors serving different chains.
+Plus it will map the nature of privacy within Ethereum Privacy Stack.

 ## Contents
 - [Main dataset of Ethereum Privacy Ecosystem report](#main-dataset-of-ethereum-privacy-ecosystem-report)